 Take extra shifts at work, wait tables on the weekends, pick up holiday or seasonal work, freelance, consult, pet sit or do odd jobs.
 As you earn additional income from your side hustle, put it toward your mortgage loan balance.

 Start eliminating all unnecessary expenses: Cut cable, get cheaper insurance and stop eating out or buying new clothes.
 It might sound extreme, but it works if you use the money you save to pay off your mortgage early.

 If you receive an inheritance, tax refund or bonus, apply it to the principal balance of your mortgage loan.
 The interest savings could be better than any potential investment.

 9. Round Up Your Payment

-Rounding up your mortgage payment, even by just a few dollars, can help you pay off the loan early, according to information on the Dave Ramsey website.
+Rounding up your mortgage payment, even by just a few dollars, can help you pay off the loan early, according to Nationwide.
 You can also use an app like Qapital to round up all your purchases and set aside the spare change for an additional payment.
 It adds up quickly.

 If you really want to get rid of your existing mortgage, one way to do so is to sell your current home and use the profits to buy a less expensive one.
 You might be able to buy a new house from the profits of the sale alone, but if not, at least you will have a smaller mortgage that you will be able to pay back more quickly.

 Click to see why this blogger is no rush to pay off his mortgage.

 - How to Find Small home Loans Under $50K

 - 5 Best Lenders for Bad Credit Home Loans